ceperezegma/simple_linear_regression/README.md

 - Keep notebooks concise and well-commented.
 - Prefer clear, minimal examples over heavy abstractions.
 - Add short READMEs inside subfolders if a project needs special instructions.

-## License

-Add a LICENSE file to specify terms of use for this repository.